 Here are a few dog trainers to check out:

 If you’ve decided to train your German Shepherd dog on your own, you’ll want a little bit of guidance.
 This is where training books come in.
 Dog training isn’t always breed-specific, yet there are some things you may need to take into consideration when training your German Shepherd.

-Training books geared towards the specific needs of German Shepherds can be an invaluable tool when training your dog.
+Training books geared toward the specific needs of German Shepherds can be an invaluable tool when training your dog.
 Some good examples are the German Shepherd Owners Guide: From Pup to Pal and the German Shepherd Handbook.

 You can consult your breeder, local GSD club, or veterinarian for recommendations.

 However, there are also a few good books online that may prove helpful, such as: